aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Reflection.md

 # Reflection
 A condition that causes a player party member to sustain less damage from [CalculateBaseDamage](../../Damage%20pipeline/CalculateBaseDamage.md) with the reduction amount being the amount of `Reflection` [medal](../../../Enums%20and%20IDs/Medal.md) equipped.
-It always expire on the next actor turn, but the turn counter is used to visually show the amount of the damage reduction.
+It always expire on the next main turn, but the turn counter is used to visually show the amount of the damage reduction.

 ## [Relay](../../Battle%20flow/Action%20coroutines/Relay.md)
 This condition will not be transfered to the target of the relay if the relayer had a `RelayTransfer` [medal](../../../Enums%20and%20IDs/Medal.md).